-- 9.138 Listed Buildings are buildings that appear on the Secretary of State's 'List of Buildings of Special Architectural or Historic Interest', prepared by the Department of Culture, Media and Sport. - 9.139 Listing ensures that the architectural and historic interest of the building is carefully considered before any alterations, either outside or inside, are agreed.
-Listed buildings are graded to show their relative architectural or historic interest, as follows: - Grade I buildings are of exceptional interest (two in Ashfield); - Grade II buildings are particularly important buildings of more than special interest (four in Ashfield); - Grade II buildings are of special interest, warranting every effort to preserve them. - 9.140 Ashfield has a limited stock of statutorily listed buildings (see Appendix 7).
-They represent a finite asset and for that reason their loss or substantial demolition will not be permitted unless the Council is satisfied that every possible alternative approach for restoration, conversion or re-use has been thoroughly explored.
+8.145 Listed Buildings are buildings that appear on the Secretary of State's 'List of Buildings of Special Architectural or Historic Interest', prepared by the Department of Culture, Media and Sport.
+In England the statutory body responsible for maintaining 'the list' is Historic England.
+The National Heritage List for England (NHLE) is the only official and up-to-date database of all listed and designated heritage sites.

+- 8.146 Listing is a process of recognition of architectural and historic interest, which includes both the exterior and interior, including pre-1948 buildings within the curtilage.
+Listed buildings are graded to show their relative architectural or historic interest, as follows: - Grade I buildings are of exceptional interest (two in Ashfield); - Grade II buildings are particularly important buildings of more than special interest (four in Ashfield); - Grade II buildings are of special interest, warranting every effort to preserve them. - 8.147 Ashfield has a limited stock of statutorily listed buildings.
+They represent a finite asset and for that reason their loss will not be permitted unless the Council is satisfied that every possible alternative approach for restoration, conversion or re-use has been thoroughly explored.
 The fact that a building has become derelict will not in itself be regarded as sufficient reason to permit its demolition.
-The Council will ensure that every possible effort has been made to secure an alternative use for a building before considering any proposals to demolish. - 9.141 The best use for a listed building is normally that for which it was designed.
+In most cases, the Council will seek demonstrable proof that every possible effort has been made to secure an alternative use for a building before considering any proposals to demolish.
+This would normally include evidence of the offer of the unrestricted freehold of the building on the open market at a realistic price and for a reasonable period (this could be as much as five years in some circumstances, dependent upon local market conditions), proof of relevant and recent exploration of charitable use and grants with a range of heritage bodies and local organisations.
+Policy SD5: Assessing Viability, and its supporting text, provides details on the Demand test and/or the Viability Test. - 8.148 The best use for a listed building is normally that for which it was designed.
 In many cases it must be accepted that the continuation of the original use is now not a practicable proposition and it will often be essential to find appropriate alternative uses to secure the future of the building.
-Alternative uses should respect the fabric and appearance of the building and require minimum internal and external alteration. - 9.142 Proposals for enabling development to provide for the repair of listed buildings will be considered against criteria contained in English Heritage Policy Statement: Enabling Development and the Conservation of Significant Places 2008, or any subsequent guidance, and all other material considerations.
+Alternative uses should respect the fabric and appearance of the building and require minimum internal and external alteration.